rayVonW/batchCurve/README.md

 A batch of drug assays can be a combination of 96 and/or 384 well plates.
 It is expected that there will be one raw plate reader csv file per assay plate in the analysis folder.
-Assays that are on the same plate must have the same number of replicates. more details of setup can be found in `vignette("dose-response-analysis")`.
+Assays that are on the same plate must have the same number of replicates.
+More details of the assay setup can be found in `vignette("dose-response-analysis")` and `vignette("plan-assays")`.

 ## Installation